JuZED/wp-fullpage/readme.txt

 == Changelog ==
 = 1.5 =
-*   BackOffice debugging and fullPage.js upgrade
-= 1.4 =
+*   fullPage.js Upgrade to 2.4.1 and bug fixes in Back Office = 1.4 =
 *   Removing of feature of empty post type in permalink for fullpage post type.
 = 1.3 =